ezequielcutin/gobank/README.md

 - **Get Account by ID**: Fetches details of a specific account using its ID.
 - **Delete Account**: Deletes an existing bank account.
 - **Transfer Funds**: Facilitates transferring money between accounts.
+- **Overdraft Protection**: Prevent users from withdrawing more funds than they have.
+- **Monopoly Bank Account**: A special account for testing purposes with a balance of 999,999,999.

+### Overdraft Protection
+To ensure that users cannot withdraw more funds than they have, the application implements overdraft protection.
+When a transfer is initiated, the system checks the sender's account balance before proceeding.
+If the balance is insufficient, the transfer will be rejected, and an error message will be returned.
+This feature helps maintain the integrity of user accounts and prevents negative balances.

+### Monopoly Bank Account
+The application includes a special account known as the "Monopoly Bank," which is designed for testing purposes.
+This account has a balance of **999,999,999** and serves as a source of funds for transfers.

+- **Account ID**: If running `make run` in the terminal for the first time, it will be ID of 1.
+Modify as you wish in `main.go` to avoid duplicates.
+- **Balance**: 999,999,999
+- **Purpose**: To facilitate testing of the transfer functionality without the risk of running out of funds.

+The system checks for the existence of the Monopoly Bank account upon startup.
+If it does not exist, the account will be created automatically.
+This prevents duplicate accounts from being created during multiple runs of the application.

 ## Technologies Used